rgbaldov/iot/activity12.md

 **[Department of Manufacturing Engineering and Management, De La Salle University (DLSU)](https://www.dlsu.edu.ph/colleges/gcoe/academic-departments/manufacturing-engineering-management/)**

 ## Learning Objectives
-- Understand how to use MQTT protocol for IoT communication.
+- To understand how to use MQTT protocol for IoT communication
-- Configure ESP32 to connect to an external MQTT broker.
+- To configure ESP32 to connect to an external MQTT broker
-- Build a simple **remote control dashboard** in Node-RED.
+- To build a simple **remote control dashboard** in Node-RED
-- Control ESP32 devices from anywhere in the world.
+- To control ESP32 devices from anywhere in the world

 ## Requirements
 - ESP32 board with MicroPython firmware